School Visits

 We aim to offer an inspiring and inclusive experience for all schools and groups visiting the Wellcome Genome Campus.
 We offer year-round opportunities to visit and explore the Campus and discuss the latest topics in genomics with staff.

 Our trips are available for Year 5 & 6, and Years 10-13 (and equivalent), for UK State Schools, Sixth Forms and Colleges.
+Visits are available on Tuesdays, Wednesdays and limited Thursdays during term time, and as standard the timings are 10.15am arrival for 10.30am – 1.30pm visit.

-Secondary visits
+Secondary Visits

 A typical visit includes: